alienfast/docker-rails/README.md

 TODO:
 - **CLI** - move to proper CLI (it's mostly in script form at the moment)
-- **Declarative extraction** - since volumes are deleted, in the case of CI, we need to copy/extract out the build artifacts before deleting the volumes permanently
+- **Declarative extraction** - [#4? since volumes are deleted](https://github.com/alienfast/docker-rails/issues/4), in the case of CI, we need to copy/extract out the build artifacts before deleting the volumes permanently
-- **Hardcoding** - remove or default hardcoded BUILD_NAME
+- **Hardcoding** - remove or default [hardcoded BUILD_NAME](https://github.com/alienfast/docker-rails/issues/1)
 - **DB versatility** - expand to different db status detection as needed e.g. postgres
-- **Declarative command configurations** (perhaps) provide name based compose configurations, i.e. running `docker-rails development` vs. `docker-rails test` vs. `docker-rails parallel_tests` might be nice to have (and easy) since most of the configuration is the same, sans `command`.
+- **Declarative command configurations** [#4 provide name based compose configurations](https://github.com/alienfast/docker-rails/issues/4), i.e. running `docker-rails development` vs. `docker-rails test` vs. `docker-rails parallel_tests` might be nice to have (and easy) since most of the configuration is the same, sans `command`.

 ## Installation